 - 1. Identify a faculty advisor, and work with him or her to decide on the content and structure for your course, including the way to assess your work, and setting up the work timeframe. - 2.
-Complete the "independent study proposal form". - Once your form is submitted, your faculty advisor will review the application.
-She/ He will either issue his approval and forward it to the corresponding department chair, or ask you to revise and resubmit your application.
+Complete the "independent study proposal form". - 3.
+Once your form is submitted, your faculty advisor will review the application.
+She/ He will either issue his approval and forward it to the corresponding department chair or ask you to revise and resubmit your application.
 You will be notified by email once you can register for the course after final approval is issued by the college.

-ENGR 597 Independent Study I 3(3,0) This course provides students with the possibility to explore research/study that may not be available in regular courses.
-The st identify a faculty advisor from within his/her department, and work decide on the content and structure for the work, including the way to a work, and setting up the work timeframe.
-The student need the "independent study proposal form" which includes an abstract ident of the research work, goals, and expected outcomes, and submit advisor.
-Once the form is submitted, the faculty advisor will review the a He will either issue her/his approval and forward it to the correspond chair, or ask the student to revise and resubmit the proposal form student will be notified by email after final approval is issued by the coll member approves the specific number of credits the proposed work approves a reading list, and meets with the student periodically to disc and the overall progress.
-At the end of the semester, the student is rea paper, or a project report acceptable by the faculty supervisor.
-This course.
-Prerequisite : Senior Standing new academic tudent needs to with him/her to assess student's ls to complete tifying the nature it to the faculty application.
-She/ ding department or deny it.
-The lege.
-The faculty k will qualify for, cuss the reading quired to submit course is subject decide on the content and structure for the work, including the way to assess student's work, and setting up the work timeframe.
+ENGR 597 li ndependent Study I 3(3,0) This course prov This course provides students with the possibility to explore new academic research/study that at may not be available in regular courses.
+The s tudent needs to identify a faculty advisor from within his/her department, and work with him/her to tent and structure for the work, including the way to a ng up the work timeframe.
+The student need study proposal form" which includes an abstract ident vork, goals, and expected outcomes, and submit form is submitted, the faculty advisor will review the a e her/his approval and forward it to the correspond udent to revise and resubmit the proposal form or der email after final approval is issued by the college.
+The cific number of credits the proposed work will qualify meets with the student periodically to discuss the overall progress.
+At the end of the semester, the student is required to submit a paper, or a project report acceptable by the faculty supervisor.
+This course is subject to the regulations for dropping and withdrawing as an site: Senior Standing , ,

+ENGR 598 Independent Study II 3(3,0) This course provides students with the possibility to explore new academic research/study that may not be available in regular courses.
+The student needs to identify a faculty advisor from within his/her department, and work with him/her to decide on the content and structure for the work, including the way to assess student's work, and setting up the work timeframe.
 The student needs to complete the "independent study proposal form" which includes an abstract identifying the nature of the research work, goals, and expected outcomes, and submit it to the faculty advisor.
 Once the form is submitted, the faculty advisor will review the application.
-She/ He will either issue her/his approval and forward it to the corresponding department chair, or ask the student to revise and resubmit the proposal form or deny it.
+She/ He will either issue her/his approval and forward it to the corresponding department chair or ask the student to revise and resubmit the proposal form or deny it.
 The student will be notified by email after final approval is issued by the college.
 The faculty member approves the specific number of credits the proposed work will qualify for, approves a reading list, and meets with the student periodically to discuss the reading and the overall progress.
 At the end of the semester, the student is required to submit a paper, or a project report acceptable by the faculty supervisor.
-This course is subject to the same rules and regulations for dropping and withdrawing like any other regular course.
+This course is subject to the same rules and regulations for dropping and withdrawing as any other regular course.
 Prerequisite: Senior Standing.